hashicorp/terraform-provider-google/website/docs/provider_reference.html.markdown

 and ignores the `scopes` field.
 If both are specified, `access_token` will be used over the `credentials` field.

+* `user_project_override` - (Optional) Defaults to false.
+If true, uses the resource project for preconditions, quota, and billing, instead of the project the credentials belong to.
+Not all resources support this- see the documentation for each resource to learn whether it does.

 * `{{service}}_custom_endpoint` - (Optional) The endpoint for a service's APIs, such as `compute_custom_endpoint`.
 Defaults to the production GCP endpoint for the service.
 This can be used to configure the Google provider to communicate